 Continuing education course at the Universities of Berne and Zurich

-The study programme teaches the concepts of sex- and gender-specific medicine and the impacts that biological sex and socio-cultural gender have on health and health care.
+The study programme provides the participants with concepts of sex- and gender-specific medicine and addresses the important implications of biological sex and sociocultural factors for disease prevention, biomedical research, and healthcare.